Introduction: The Foamboard Octant

 The instrument frame and arm are made of foamboard.
-Foamboard is basically a paper sandwich with foam in between.
+Foamboard is basically a sandwich of paper with foam in between.
 It is commonly used for the mounting of prints and photographs and as backing in picture frames.
+Found in stationary stores.
 It's about 5 mm thick and that gives it a relatively solid structure and flatness.

 Note that this material will not stand either rough handling or moisture.
 There are other kinds of plastic and wood boards that could be used to build a more resistant instrument.
 You are encouraged to do that.
 I went with foamboard because I had it around and it is so easy to cut.
 Very light too.
 But fragile.

-Step 2: The Main Octant Parts: Frame and Arm
+Step 2: The Octant Parts: Frame, Arm and Vernier

 The two full resolution images containing the Octant parts are to be printed on wide A3 paper, using 600 dpi resolution.
-A3 paper dimensions are 297 x 420 mm.
-It can also be printed on A4 paper, if you don't have access to a wide paper printer.
+A3 paper dimensions are 297x420 mm.
+It can also be printed on A4 paper, if you don't have access to a wide printer.
 Note that you loose precision when you go smaller :(

-I actually used A3+ format paper, the widest my printer can handle.
+I actually used A3+ format paper, the widest page my printer can take.
 This is a little larger than A3.
 A3+ is 329 x 483 mm and resulted in an octant of 37.5 cm of radius, which is large enough.

 Also to minimize deformation while bonding the paper to the board, a spray mount adhesive was used.
-The scale must be bond completely flat to the board, without bubbles or wrinkles.
+The scale must be bond flat without bubbles or wrinkles.
 Any visible deformation will ruin the instrument precision.